Liquity BOLD (BOLD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Liquity BOLD Price Prediction for 2025–2050

-According to your Liquity BOLD price prediction, the value of BOLD is expected to change by 238.64%, reaching a price of 3.3858USD by 2050.
+According to your Liquity BOLD price prediction, the value of BOLD is expected to change by 238.64%, reaching a price of 3.3787USD by 2050.

 Short Term Liquity BOLD Price Prediction For Today, Tomorrow, This Week, and 30 Days